knowbl/log-based-static-contact-form/README.md

 ```
 This cron is set for every hour, on the hour, 9am through to 5pm, Monday through to Friday.
 Feel free to set to something more applicable to your own setup.

+#### 3) Be creative

+- Parse the log file every day and send an automated reply email, if not replied to.
+- Create a chat bot that logs each input for later analysis.
+- Keep a list of reoccurring IP addresses, or email addresses for your own blacklist.

 ## TODO